jsummers/deark/technical.md

 ### Coding style and C language ###

-The C language version that Deark uses is not rigidly defined, but it should be compatible with most modern compilers, without special options.
+The C language version that Deark uses is (semi-officially) C99, with a few common extensions needed for things like querying a file's size.

-It is mostly compatible with a rather old version of C, almost C89 but with "//" comments.
-But that's subject to change.
-Using "-std=c99", and allowing declarations after code, is being considered.
+It should be mostly compatible with most modern compilers, without special options.

 ### Hard-coded CRCs ###